 Air Chief Marshal Sir Michael Graydon GCB CBE

-Air Chief Marshal Sir Michael Graydon was a fast jet pilot in the 1960's and 1970's, and a senior Royal Air Force commander in the 1980's until his retirement in 1997.
-As Chief of the Air Staff from 1992 to 1997 he advised the British Government on the implimentation of No Fly Zones in Iraq and Bosnia, and implimented the Front Line First initiative.
+Air Chief Marshal Sir Michael Graydon was a fast jet pilot in the 1960s and 1970s, and a senior Royal Air Force commander in the 1980s until his retirement in 1997.
+As Chief of the Air Staff from 1992 to 1997 he advised the British Government on the implementation of No Fly Zones in Iraq and Bosnia, and implemented the Front Line First initiative.
 Sir Michael Graydon has been President of the RAF Music Charitable Trust since its registration as a charity in 2004.

 Warrant Officer (Retired) Trevor McDonald LTCL

 Trevor McDonald played the trumpet and bassoon in his school years, and subsequently went on to teach music at a school in Bangor, before joining the Royal Air Force in 1976.
 His career included service with the Band of the Royal Air Force Regiment, Band of the Royal Air Force Germany, and as Warrant Officer and Bandmaster with the Central Band of the Royal Air Force and Band of the Royal Air Force College.
 Having also undertaken an appointment as staff instructor with the Royal Air Force School of Music, following an extensive career of 32 years he retired from the Royal Air Force in 2008.
 Trevor is a Gulf War veteran, having undertaken active service at field hospitals in Saudi Arabia during the 1991 conflict.